wildtruc/winestarter/README.md

 or simply from the menu : Wine > winestarter configurator

 ## Config file edit
+Note that winestarter_conf doesn't need any template to start, because it create it from scratch.
+The `winestarter` conf file template is only a model for those wanting to use the script only

 If don't use `winestarter_conf`, you can edit the config file as you wish.
 It is a per game/app file, so you can create many conf files as you want.
 I will add a few other example in the repository ( You could contribute by adding yours, if you like)

-This is a working example for *Final Fantasy XIV* (march 2017), but keep in mind this is only an example with full parts added for user leanring purpose:
+This is a working example for *Final Fantasy XIV* (march 2017), but keep in mind this is only an example with full parts added for user learning purpose and it will be updated when changes will be made: (update 0.98.4)

 ```sh
 #! /bin/bash